We used to be experts at asking for what we want.

 If you ignore her, she smacks you in the face with her paw.
 Repeatedly.
 Or she places her paw on your hand, gradually extending her nails until she has your undivided attention.
 She purrs innocently the whole time.

-In exasperation, I told the Page that I wished I could get away with demanding love and affection as shamelessly as Delia.
+In exasperation, I told my partner that I wished I could get away with demanding love and affection as shamelessly as Delia.

 He asked, “Why can’t you?”